-Accelerated BSN students may request to transfer to the traditional BSN program during their course of study.
+Accelerated BSN students may request to transfer to the traditional BSN track during their course of study.
 Such requests must be brought before the Baccalaureate Admissions and Progression Committee and will be decided on an individual basis taking into consideration student history and available space at the appropriate nursing level.

-LPN-TO BSN Track
+LPN-TO-RN TRACK